 \begin{nota} Let $\uU=(U_1,\dots,U_\kappa)$ be a covering of $P$ as in Definition \ref{defn:uUcovering}.
 By abuse of notation we denote also by $\uU$ the union $U_1\cup\dots\cup U_\kappa\subset\C$.
 We assume that there is $0\leq \lambda\leq \kappa$ such that $U_1,\dots,U_\lambda$ are precisely the open sets of $\uU$ with $\bar{U}_i$ disjoint from $\cY$.
-If $\uU$ is an adapted covering of $P$, using Notation \ref{nota:P}, we also assume $z_i\in U_i$ for $1\leq i\leq k$. \end{nota} The notion of covering is useful in defining a topology on the set of configurations of points as in Notation \ref{nota:P}.
-Given a configuration $P$ and an adapted covering $\uU$ of $P$, we can ``perturb'' $P$ to a new configuration $P'=\set{z'_1,\dots,z'_{k'}}$, such that $P'\subset\uU$ and each connected component of $\uU$ contains at least one point of $P'$: then $\uU$ is a covering of $P'$ as well.
-Intuitively, we have obtained $P'$ by slightly moving the points of $P$ and by splitting some points $z_i\in P$ in two or more points of $P'$; all these splittings occur inside $\uU$.
-See Subsection \ref{subsec:Ranspaces} for more details.
+If $\uU$ is an adapted covering of $P$, using Notation \ref{nota:P}, we also assume $z_i\in U_i$ for $1\leq i\leq k$. \end{nota} The notion of covering is classically used to give a topology to the Ran space $\Ran(\cX)$, as we also recall in Subsection \ref{subsec:Ranspaces}.
+Intuitively, a perturbation of a configuration $P$ will be a new configuration $P'$ obtained by slightly moving the points of $P$ and by splitting some points $z_i\in P$ in two or more points of $P'$; all these splittings occur inside an adapted covering $\uU$, which is also a covering of $P'$.